 Step 4: Apply in a Gospel-Friendly Way

 A Bible study must consider the potential impact of the passage on our lives.
 God wants our lives to be transformed (Romans 12:2).
 But there’s a danger here.
 People can often slide into a “works righteousness” approach to their relationship with God.
 We easily find ourselves thinking that doing good works is the way to gain God’s favor.
 While it is true that our good works please God, and our sins grieve him, these victories and defeats do not alter the fact that we’re saved by grace, through the righteousness God gives us when we trust in the atoning blood shed by Jesus (Romans 3:21-4:8).
 So we must apply the Bible to our lives in a gospel-friendly way that doesn’t undermine the good news of God’s free gift of righteousness.
-As we learn to obey everything Jesus has commanded (Matthew 28:20), we do so to bring him glory, not to store up salvation merit points.
+We seek to obey everything Jesus has commanded (Matthew 28:20) because we love him and want to bring him glory, not to store up salvation merit points.
 A final thing to keep in mind is that the Bible transforms us not only when it specifically addresses our human situation (through commands to obey, promises to claim, etc.), but also when it reveals truths about God and his character.
 These truths will fill us with fresh praise and adoration, and they will shape our relationship with God.

 Step 5: Compose “Simple Yet Succulent” Questions